Why We Do It

 We put up with horses.
 Most of us actually love them.
 They go home with us after events and are an integral part of our lives.

 We also love sharing Civil War Cavalry history.
-At our Living History events, the camps are open to the public and visitors are welcome.
-This is true of most of our events, but especially during the Living Histories that we participate in annually at the Gettysburg National Military Park in Pennsylvania, and the Colonial National Historical Park - Yorktown Battlefield and Fort Monroe National Monument in Virginia.
+The camps are open to the public at our Living History events, and visitors are welcome.
+This is true of most of our events, especially during the Living Histories we participate in annually at the Gettysburg National Military Park in Pennsylvania and Fort Monroe National Monument in Virginia.
 Visit our camp, see how the Cavalry lived, talk to the troopers, ask questions, and meet a Cavalry Horse.

 Most importantly, we feel a strong sense of duty and privilege to remember, commemorate, and honor our United States military personnel, past and present.
 Many of us are military veterans, some of us are combat veterans.
 We owe to those who went before us more than we can ever repay.
 We thank God for their contributions and selfless sacrifice on behalf of our Nation.